Cut Edge Corrosion Treatment From Liquasil

 Instead, we utilise our own HP Butyl Tape, a geo-textile faced, 20 year waterproofing tape that is far stronger than sealants.

-This won’t necessarily stop underside corrosion, but it should help reduce the amount of moisture within the overlaps – but sealing laps is at your own risk, since water will always be present beneath, due to condensation and potential leaks from other areas in the roof.
+Sealing laps is at your own risk, since water could always be present beneath, due to condensation and potential leaks from other areas in the roof.

 But if you really prefer using a sealant